 Cooperate with the media, as much as possible.
 Clearly, if a media outlet is mishandling the story or breaking school policy or rules about access to the campus, corrective action should be taken.
-In general, though, it is best to work with the media, and present facts as you see them rather than being at odds with them.
+In general, though, it is best to work with the media and present facts rather than being at odds with them.

 Your school or district may have a public information officer or media relations specialist.
 If so, that person should be involved from the very outset, to be prepared for early media calls.

 Give everyone on staff this person’s contact information, and instruct everyone to deliver a clear message: “All media inquiries are being handled by [X].
-Here is that contact information …”
+Here is their contact information …”